dachcom-digital/pimcore-formbuilder/docs/90_FrontendTips.md

 ```

 ## Hide the Honeypot for Real
-Every rendered Formbuilder-Form adds an Honeypot-Field by default to prevent form spams.
+Every rendered Form-Builder-Form adds a Honeypot-Field by default to prevent form spams (Read more about it [here](./03_SpamProtection.md).
 To keep the field real as possible, we can't add a `display:hidden;` inline style - it could be exposed by bots.
 Sometimes, Chrome will add some data to this field, if someone is using the autofill-feature.